Malaysia: History

 Evidence of modern human habitation in Malaysia dates back 40,000 years.
 In the Malay Peninsula, the first inhabitants are thought to be Negritos.
+Areas of Malaysia participated in the Maritime Jade Road between 2000 BC to 1000 AD.
 Traders and settlers from India and China arrived as early as the first century AD, establishing trading ports and coastal towns in the second and third centuries.
 Their presence resulted in strong Indian and Chinese influences on the local cultures, and the people of the Malay Peninsula adopted the religions of Hinduism and Buddhism.
 Sanskrit inscriptions appear as early as the fourth or fifth century.
 The Kingdom of Langkasuka arose around the second century in the northern area of the Malay Peninsula, lasting until about the 15th century.
 Between the 7th and 13th centuries, much of the southern Malay Peninsula was part of the maritime Srivijayan empire.
 By the 13th and the 14th century, the Majapahit empire had successfully wrested control over most of the peninsula and the Malay Archipelago from Srivijaya.
 In the early 15th century, Parameswara, a runaway king of the former Kingdom of Singapura linked to the old Srivijayan court, founded the Malacca Sultanate.
 The spread of Islam increased following Parameswara's conversion to that religion.
 Malacca was an important commercial centre during this time, attracting trade from around the region.

 In 1511, Malacca was conquered by Portugal, after which it was taken by the Dutch in 1641.
 In 1786, the British Empire established a presence in Malaya, when the Sultan of Kedah leased Penang Island to the British East India Company.
 The British obtained the town of Singapore in 1819, and in 1824 took control of Malacca following the Anglo-Dutch Treaty.
 By 1826, the British directly controlled Penang, Malacca, Singapore, and the island of Labuan, which they established as the crown colony of the Straits Settlements.
 By the 20th century, the states of Pahang, Selangor, Perak, and Negeri Sembilan, known together as the Federated Malay States, had British residents appointed to advise the Malay rulers, to whom the rulers were bound to defer by treaty.
 The remaining five states on the peninsula, known as the Unfederated Malay States, while not directly under British rule, also accepted British advisers around the turn of the 20th century.
 Development on the peninsula and Borneo were generally separate until the 19th century.
 Under British rule the immigration of Chinese and Indians to serve as labourers was encouraged.
 The area that is now Sabah came under British control as North Borneo when both the Sultan of Brunei and the Sultan of Sulu transferred their respective territorial rights of ownership, between 1877 and 1878.
 In 1842, Sarawak was ceded by the Sultan of Brunei to James Brooke, whose successors ruled as the White Rajahs over an independent kingdom until 1946, when it became a crown colony.